-A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF 14.
-19-22 POMPANO BEACH.
-FLORIDA.
-APPROVING THE PREFERRED POMPANO PLAT GENERALLY LOCATED TO THE WEST OF INTERSTATE 95, EAST OF ANDREWS AVENUE AND SOUTH OF ATLANTIC BOULEVARD; PROVIDING AN EFFECTIVE DATE (Fiscal Impact: N/A)
+14. 19-22 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF FLORIDA, POMPANO BEACH, APPROVING THE PREFERRED POMPANO PLAT GENERALLY LOCATED TO THE WEST OF INTERSTATE 95, EAST OF ANDREWS AVENUE AND SOUTH OF ATLANTIC BOULEVARD; PROVIDING AN EFFECTIVE DATE (Fiscal Impact: N/A)

 Daniel Keester-O'Mills, Planner, Development Services Department, presented the item and stated that it is a proposed plat for a 2.5-acre property generally located to the west of I-95, east of Andrews Avenue and south of Atlantic Boulevard.
 The plat currently includes three parcels totaling 2.5 acres in size.
 The property is currently zoned I-1 (General Industry).
 The proposed plat subdivides the property into three distinct parcels.
 The plat proposes to restrict each parcel as follows.
-Parcel A will be limited to a maximum of 25,000 square feet of self-storage use, and Parcel C will be restricted to open space.
+Parcel A will be limited to a maximum of 25,000 square feet of industrial use, Parcel B will be limited to a maximum of 110,000 square feet of self-storage use, and Parcel C will be restricted to open space.